-13 Ways to Create a Dementia-Friendly Environment at Home
+13 Ways to Create a Dementia Friendly Home

-Everyday life can be challenging for someone with Alzheimer’s or dementia.
+Every day life can be challenging for someone with Alzheimer’s disease or dementia.
 But simple adaptations can make home life easier and more pleasant.

 As their dementia progresses, your older adult will have more trouble remembering, thinking, processing, and reasoning.